-If you are traveling temporarily outside the country where your product was purchased, you should take your product to an authorized POLARIS dealer, or other qualified person.
+If you are traveling temporarily outside the country where your product was purchased, you should take your product to an authorized POLARIS dealer.
 You must show the dealer photo identification from the country of the selling dealer's authorized location as proof of residence.
 Upon residence verification, the servicing dealer will be authorized to perform the warranty repair.